 The requirement to limit the DC voltage to zero and to control as many pixels as possible with a minimum number of connections requires that both a time and amplitude signal is generated and applied to the application LCD.
 These time and amplitude varying signals are automatically generated by the LCD driver circuits in the microcontroller.
 What is known as the duty determines the number of common lines used, which are also known as backplanes or COMs.
-For example, the duty is 1/4 and equates to a COM number of 4, therefore defines the number of time divisions within each LCD signal frame.
-Two types of signal generation are also provided, known as Type A and Type B, the required type is selected via the TYPE bit in the LCDC register.
-Type B offers lower frequency signals, however lower frequencies may introduce flickering and influence display clarity.
+The duty, which is to have a value of 1/4 and which equates to a COM number of 4, therefore defines the number of time divisions within each LCD signal frame.
+Two types of signal generation are also provided, known as Type A and Type B, the required type is selected via the TYPE bit in the LCDC0 register.
+Type B offers lower frequency signals, however, lower frequencies may introduce flickering and influence display clarity.